codeananda/bitcoin_price_predictor/README.md

 🙏 **I promise to add docstrings when I write everything up neatly.** 🙏

 In the meantime, check out the scripts from my [PyTorch project](https://github.com/theadammurphy/portfolio/tree/main/electrochem_pytorch/scripts) if you want proof I can write docstrings.

+# Improvements

+### Using Classes

+This was my first time building such a model with TensorFlow/Keras.
+Since then I have used PyTorch Lightning and love the flexibility of their [Data Modules](https://pytorch-lightning.readthedocs.io/en/latest/extensions/datamodules.html) to encapsulate all data processing code.
+I would like to encapsulate more of the code into easy-to-transport classes rather than the rather the large collection of functions I wrote.

+### Regular Re-Training and Deployment.

+Since the Bitcoin price never stops, it's easy to re-train the model and see how it performs on brand new data.
+Because we only used the price of Bitcoin to make predictions, I doubt the model will perform well.
+But it would be great to get a measure of how well (or poorly) it performs in production.

 ## Libraries Used